mhmdk0/mhmdk0/README.md

     python okicrawler.py option1 option2 optionX

         --without-images Scrapes The Data Without Images URLs.(Default is With Images)

         --without-reviews Scrapes The Data Without Reviews Content.(Default is With Reviews)

         --images-number Followed By X digit(s), To Scrape X Number(s) Of Images' URLs.(Default is 10)

         --reviews-number Followed By X digit(s), To Scrape X Number(s) Of Reviews' Content.(Default is 10)

         --max-tries Followed By X digit(s), Number of Tries If The Category/Place Raises an Error.(Default is 2)

         --headless Starts The Driver in Headless Mode.(Default is non-headless)

         --no-sandbox Fixes Issues When Running On Linux

         --help Views This Help Message.

-    "To Scrape With Images, With Reviews, in non-headless Mode, get 10 Reviews and Images URLs, and 2 Maximum Tries; Don't pass any arguments."
+    "To Scrape With Images, With Reviews, in non-headless Mode, get 10 Reviews and Images URLs, and 2 Maximum Tries; Don't Pass Any Arguments."